hhorne/truename/readme.md

 three phases to the implementation plan:

-- rules engine / unit tests
+- 🔳 rules engine / unit tests (in progress)
-- client that accepts game state represented by json and resolves any pending interactions
+- 🔲 client that accepts game state represented by json and resolves any pending interactions
-- user oriented game client
+- 🔲 user oriented game client

 ## Resources